-In terms of what should specifically be outlined in an ecological survey report, the most important factors to include are the presence of biodiversity in the area, details of how disturbance can be avoided, mitigated or compensated and ways in which a successful planning application and the land development project as a whole could increase biodiversity in the area.
+In terms of what should specifically be outlined in an ecological survey report, the most important factors to include are the presence of biodiversity in the area, details of how disturbance can be avoided, mitigated or compensated, and ways in which granting a planning condition for the developer could support an increase to biodiversity.

 Guidelines for a Preliminary Ecological Appraisal

 For a Preliminary Ecological Appraisal to be carried out correctly, it must be conducted within the guidelines set by the Professional Standards Committee of the Chartered Institute of Ecology and Environmental Management (CIEEM).
 Under these guidelines, CIEEM ensure that Preliminary Ecological Appraisals are completed to a high standard that is consistent across the board.

 Guidelines for an Ecological Impact Survey